GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

   skaffold dev

 Flags:
-      --build-trigger string        How are changes detected? (polling, manual or notify) (default "polling") --cache-artifacts             Set to true to enable caching of artifacts --cache-file string           Specify the location of the cache file (default $HOME/.skaffold/cache) --cleanup                     Delete deployments after dev or debug mode is interrupted (default true)
+      --build-trigger string        How are changes detected? (polling, notify, manual, or api) (default "polling") --cache-artifacts             Set to true to enable caching of artifacts --cache-file string           Specify the location of the cache file (default $HOME/.skaffold/cache) --cleanup                     Delete deployments after dev or debug mode is interrupted (default true)